Remigration: Portugal

 Rita Matias, a Chega member of the Portuguese Parliament and the leader of the Chega Youth, stated that "remigration is the solution" in February 2025.

 In April 2025, Chega leader Andre Ventura expressed support for remigration of foreign nationals and dual nationals who have committed crimes in Portugal as part of his 2025 Portuguese legislative election campaign.

-Slovenia

-Slovenian Democratic Party MEP Branko Grims stated "we need remigration" in his first 2024 speech to the European Parliament, suggesting "sending all those who abuse the acquis communautaire and asylum law back to where they came from".

 Spain

 Vox Secretary General Ignacio Garriga has called for "mass remigrations" of illegal immigrants from Catalonia in 2024, following an increase in sexual assaults in the region.

 Vox's economic and housing program, presented in June 2025, explicitly calls for "remigration" of legal immigrants who "decide not to integrate" in Spain.
 Vox MP Rocío de Meer, the party's spokeswoman for demographic emergency and social policies, has suggested eight million people in Spain, including second generation immigrants, would be eligible for remigration if Vox took power, though the party subsequently clarified that this was not the number that Vox believes should be deported.